Paul Miller DDS in New Port Richey, FL

 Dedicated to Improve Your Smile & Dental Health

-Since 1982, Dr. Paul Miller and his staff have provided the highest quality of cosmetic dental care.
+Dr. Paul Miller, Dr. Michael Caputo, and their staff provide the highest quality of cosmetic dental care.
 In addition to helping our patients improve the aesthetics of their smile, we provide a full range of general dentistry services.
 This includes routine cleanings, oral cancer screenings, sealants, gum disease screenings, x-rays, fillings and more.
 We serve patients of all ages with caring, comprehensive services.

 Our cosmetic dentistry services include:

 Teeth whitening is an easy way to make teeth whiter and therefore more attractive.
 Our office uses several methods including professional strength whitestrips, passive tray whitening, and Zoom! teeth whitening systems.

 Zoom! is a revolutionary tooth whitening procedure.
 It’s safe, effective, and fast.
 In just over an hour, your teeth will be dramatically whiter.
 The convenience of Zoom! in comparison to days of using strips or wearing trays makes it the perfect choice for the busy individual.
 The Zoom!
 Whitening procedure is simple.
 It begins with a short preparation to isolate your lips and gums.
 The clinician then applies the proprietary Zoom! whitening gel that is activated by a specially designed light.
 Teeth typically become at least six to ten shades whiter, sometimes more.
 A fluoride treatment completes the procedure.
 You’ll be amazed with the results.
 In most cases, teeth get even whiter the first few days after the procedure.
 Trays with gel are recommended afterward for maximum whitening and maintenance.